Filing your workers’ compensation claim the correct way can greatly increase your odds of obtaining all of the coverage that you expected.

 Document Any Witnesses

-Witnesses are critical to the success of many workers’ comp claims.
+Witnesses are critical to the success of many workers’ compensation claims.
 Write down the names of witnesses and ask if they are willing to give written statements, if possible.

 Fill Out Reports Accurately, and Be Consistent